RaresMrc/Sorting-Algorithms-Visualizer/README.md

 # Sorting-Algorithms-Visualizer
 A site that lets you visualize how different sorting algorithms work.
+Currently implemented algorithms are bubble sort, insertion sort, selection sort, quick sort, merge sort, and there's also a random sort for fun.
+The number of swaps is counted, and you can revert to the original array once it's sorted, so you can test how different algorithms perform on the same input.